House votes to avert rail strike, impose deal on unions

 WASHINGTON (AP) — The U.S. House moved urgently to head off the looming nationwide rail strike on Wednesday, passing a bill that would bind companies and workers to a proposed settlement that was reached in September but rejected by some of the 12 unions involved.

 The measure passed by a vote of 290-137 and now heads to the Senate.
-If approved there, it will be quickly signed by President Joe Biden, who requested the action.
+If approved there, it will be signed by President Joe Biden, who urged the Senate to act swiftly.

+"Without the certainty of a final vote to avoid a shutdown this week, railroads will begin to halt the movement of critical materials like chemicals to clean our drinking water as soon as this weekend," Biden said.
+"Let me say that again: without action this week, disruptions to our auto supply chains, our ability to move food to tables, and our ability to remove hazardous waste from gasoline refineries will begin."

-Biden on Monday asked Congress to intervene and avert the rail stoppage that could strike a devastating blow to the nation's fragile economy by disrupting the transportation of fuel, food and other critical goods.
-Business groups including the U.S. Chamber of Commerce and the American Farm Bureau Federation warned that halting rail service would cause a $2 billion per day hit to the economy.
+Business groups including the U.S. Chamber of Commerce and the American Farm Bureau Federation have warned that halting rail service would cause a devastating $2 billion per day hit to the economy.

-The bill would impose a compromise labor agreement brokered by the Biden administration that was ultimately voted down by four of the 12 unions representing more than 100,000 employees at large freight rail carriers.
+The bill would impose a compromise labor agreement brokered by the Biden administration that was ultimately voted down by four of the 12 unions representing roughly 115,000 employees at large freight railroads.
 The unions have threatened to strike if an agreement can't be reached before a Dec.
 9 deadline.

 Lawmakers from both parties expressed reservations about overriding the negotiations.
-And the intervention was particularly difficult for Democratic lawmakers who have traditionally sought to align themselves with the politically powerful labor unions that criticized Biden's move to intervene in the contract dispute and block a strike.
+The intervention was particularly difficult for Democratic lawmakers who have traditionally sought to align themselves with the politically powerful labor unions that criticized Biden's move to intervene in the contract dispute and block a strike.

+But most Republicans are reluctant to alter the tentative settlement reached in September.

+"I think it's a bad precedent for us to get into the nuances and details of things like this that have been negotiated for three years," said Sen. John Thune, R-S.D.

-The call for more paid sick leave was a major sticking point in the talks.
+The call for paid sick leave was a major sticking point in the talks along with other quality-of-life concerns.
 The railroads say the unions have agreed in negotiations over the decades to forgo paid sick time in favor of higher wages and strong short-term disability benefits.

-The head of the Association of American Railroads trade group said Tuesday that railroads would consider adding paid sick time in the future, but said that change should wait for a new round of negotiations instead of being added now, near the end of three years of contract talks.
+Jefferies said Tuesday that railroads would consider adding paid sick time in the future, but said that change should wait for a new round of negotiations.

 The unions maintain that railroads can easily afford to add paid sick time at a time when they are recording record profits.
 Several of the big railroads involved in these contract talks reported more than $1 billion profit in the third quarter.

+Most rail workers don't receive any paid sick time, but they do have short-term disability benefits that kick in after as little as four days and can replace some of their income for a year or more.
+Rail workers also receive vacation and personal leave days, but workers say it's difficult to use those for illnesses because they must typically be approved far ahead of time.

-Republicans also voiced support for the measure to block the strike, but criticized the Biden administration for turning to Congress to "step in to fix the mess."
+In the House, Republicans voiced support for the measure to block the strike, but criticized the Biden administration for turning to Congress to "step in to fix the mess."
+Some 79 Republicans voted with the overwhelming majority of Democrats for the bill binding the parties to the tentative settlement.

-"They've retreated in failure and they kicked this problem to Congress for us to decide," said Rep. Sam Graves, R-Mo.

-Republicans also criticized Pelosi's decision to add the sick leave second bill to the mix.
+But Republicans criticized Pelosi's decision to add the sick leave bill to the mix, and only three of them voted for that resolution.
 They said the Biden administration's own special board of arbitrators recommended higher wages to compensate the unions for not including sick time in its recommendations.

-Pelosi sought to position Democrats and the Biden administration as defenders of unions and slammed the rail companies, saying they've slashed jobs, increased worker hours and cut corners on safety.
-But she said Congress needed to intervene.
+Pelosi sought to position Democrats and the Biden administration as defenders of unions, but she said Congress needed to intervene to avoid a strike.

 "Families wouldn't be able to buy groceries or life-saving medications because it would be even more expensive and perishable goods would spoil before reaching shelves," Pelosi said.